iNoles/parsnip/README.md

 # parsnip
-A modern XML library for Android and Java
+A modern XML library for Kotlin and Java

 **Warning!** The parser is quite buggy at the moment and only works with the simplest of xml.